GadgetSeed/gadgetseed/README.md

    Input No. :
    ```

-   An example is when you select "7" (Music Player High resolution Display) as your application.
+   An example is when you select "7" (Music Player High resolution Display) as an application.

    ```sh
    Select : 7